The Family News Letter Vol.7

 The Ardagh Chalice

-Above Panel: This volume center panel features Hugh O’Neil 2nd Earl of Tyrone and Irish freedom fighter.
-He led an unsuccessful rebellion against English rule and Irish domination by Elizabeth 1 and her
+Above Center Panel: The center panel features Hugh O'Neil 2nd Earl of Tyrone and Irish Freedom Fighter.
+He lead an unsuccessful rebellion against English rule and Irish domination by Elizabeth 1 and her successor James 1.
+The O'Neil and the O'Donnell clan fled Ireland after their defeat at Kisale in what is known as the Flight of the Earls.

 The Duffy Family Dungannon, Tyrone